ezekielaquino/Gimmit/README.md

 ## What it does

-Gimmit is `not` a full CLI; what it is is an opinionated terminal prompt to hopefully make mundane commit messages a bit more joyful (or more meaningful, if you want).
+`Gimmit` is nothing more than tiny little opinionated terminal prompt to hopefully make mundane commit messages a bit more joyful (or more meaningful, if you want).

 You'd still use your regular `git` commands, you can just use `gimmit` instead of your everyday `git commit`.